AllexPh/Elk-Stack-Deployment-Project/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jump Box machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses: 73.237.148.154
+Access to this machine is only allowed from home network IP.

 Machines within the network can only be accessed by _____.
-They can only be accessed by each other.
+They can only be accessed from the home network and by each other.
 The DVWA 1 and DVWA 2 VMs send traffic to the ELK server.

 A summary of the access policies in place can be found in the table below.